Services

 The more risk factors you have, the more likely you will experience hearing loss.
 There are also some surprising risk factors such as:

--Certain medications, also known as “ototoxic” drugs -Trauma or injury to the head
+-Certain medications, also known as “ototoxic” drugs

 -Certain illnesses such as Meniere’s disease, otosclerosis or autoimmune disease